Why You Want To Self-Publish on Amazon in 2021:

 Maybe you just completed your first manuscript.
 Or perhaps you’re a published author wanting another revenue stream.
 Wherever you are in the journey, self-publishing on Amazon KDP can do lots for you.
 Being the LARGEST e-retailer out there, you shouldn’t miss out.

 The global demand for digital books is at its highest, especially English-language content.
-I encourage you to distribute in booming places like Amazon during this lucrative time.
+We encourage you to distribute to booming places like Amazon during this lucrative time.

-(P.s.
 Publishing on KDP is always an option, but publishing on Amazon plus hundreds of other stores is even better.
-If you have books published on KDP already, it’s super easy to transfer titles to PublishDrive while keeping existing reviews. ↓)

 How to Self-Publish a Book on Amazon KDP